DigitalNZ/supplejack/index.md

 Its main purpose is to manage the process of fetching data from remote sources, mapping data to a standard data schema, managing any quality control or enrichment processes, and surfacing the standardised data via a public API.
 Find out [more about its features](/supplejack/about.html),  review the [architecture](/supplejack/architecture.html) and join our [Google Group](https://groups.google.com/forum/?hl=en#!forum/supplejack).

-If you want to get started easily, check out our Installation Walk-through by Example [here](/supplejack/start/installation-walk-through-by-example).
+If you want to get started easily, check out our [Installation Walk-through by Example](/supplejack/start/installation-walk-through-by-example).

 ### Introduction to Supplejack